2026 Free Dining at Disney World Dates, Predictions & Info

 Your Thoughts

-Do you think a third wave of Free Dining will be released in June 2024, or will it take longer before Walt Disney World “needs” to get that aggressive with deals?
+Do you think Free Dining will be released again in January 2026?
+Or will a rising tide lift all ships and result in Walt Disney World not “needing” to get that aggressive with deals thanks to Epic Universe?
 Are you a fan of the “free” dining promotion?
 Have any tips for free dining rookies?
 If you’ve booked Free Dining, what did you think about your experience with the deal?
 If you were unable to get it, where/when were you unsuccessful?
 Let us know what you think of the promotion and whether you’re planning on taking advantage of it in the comments!

 Tom, any rumors on the room discount release dates for October and what they might be?
 We are booked for wilderness lodge in October.
 Thanks matt